prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-# Example: After

- - Then we create a "write" ZIO for the same lwb...
+- Next, we create another ZIO for the "write" of the `lwb`

- - It's this ZIO that contains the actual data that will be written..

- - Containing the `itx`'s that need to be persisted
+- This ZIO contains the actual data and `itx`'s to be persisted

+- Also, it's a child of the `lwb`'s root ZIO

 ---